PopovEvgeniy/swfknife/readme.txt

 Source code

-The program source code is compiled under Open Watcom.
+The source code is compiled under Open Watcom.
 But you can do it under any modern C compiler.

 Contact